manueles95/cumplo_test/README.md

 - A conatiner running the sql server with the required user and database configurations
 - A container serving our application

+After running that command you are set to go, simply open your browser at at **127.0.0.1:8000** and start using the application